jbilcke-hf/tikslop/DEPLOYMENT.md

 ### Deployment to production

-To deploy the aitube2 api to production:
+To deploy the tikslop api to production:

     $ flutter build web
     $ git add .